CallenCaracy/ByteBites/README.md

 ## Microservices Architecture

 ### 1. **Menu Service**
-   - Manages menu items
+   - Manages menu items and employee accounts.
+   - Stores menu data, prices, and availability in the Menu DB.
-   - Built with GoLang and GraphQL
+   - Built with GoLang.

 ### 2. **Order Service**
-   - Handles order placement
+   - Handles order placement and tracking.
+   - Stores order data in the Order DB.
+   - Interacts with Payment Service for payment processing.
-   - Built with GoLang and GraphQL
+   - Built with GoLang.

 ### 3. **Payment Service**
-   - Processes payments securely
+   - Processes payments securely.
+   - Stores and retrieves payment records from the Payment DB.
+   - Confirms payments for orders.
-   - Built with GoLang and GraphQL
+   - Built with GoLang.

 ### 4. **Kitchen Service**
-   - Manages kitchen operations and order fulfillment
+   - Manages kitchen operations and order fulfillment.
+   - Queries orders by first come, first serve.
+   - Reads data from other databases for order tracking.
-   - Built with GoLang and GraphQL
+   - Built with GoLang.

 ### 5. **GraphQL DB Service**
-   - Provides a GraphQL API for database operations
+   - Acts as the API layer for data aggregation.
-   - Uses PostgreSQL (Supabase) as the database
+   - Serves as the main gateway for frontend applications.
+   - Uses GraphQL for efficient data querying.

 ## Installation & Setup